HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Experiments

 Since \our{} is an interpretable model, which includes predictions and counterfactuals in one model, all methods generate counterfactuals for \our{} classifier.
 In this way, we provide a fair comparison of all methods.
 The test AUROC of \our{} for all datasets equals: Audit auroc=0.995, Credit-A auroc=0.932, Credit-G auroc=0.794, Moons auroc=1.000, Law auroc=0.834, Heloc auroc=0.798, Adult auroc=0.872, Wine auroc=1.000, Blobs auroc=1.000, Digits auroc=0.995.

 \paragraph{Metrics}

-We quantify counterfactual quality using several metrics.
-Coverage (Cover.) indicates the fraction of instances for which counterfactuals are generated, while Validity (Valid.) represents the percentage of counterfactuals that successfully changed the model prediction to the desired target.
-To assess the minimality of the changes from the original example, we report the L1 and L2 norms for continuous features and Hamming distance for categorical features.
-Plausibility is measured using a probabilistic plausibility score (P.Plaus.) which indicates how many counterfactuals have an estimated log density higher than the median log density of the train set.
-Furthermore, we provide density metrics such as log density (LogDens) and outlier detection scores such as Local Outlier Factor (LOF) and Isolation Forest (IsoForest).
+We quantify counterfactual quality using several standard metrics from the counterfactual explanation literature \citep{Guidotti2024counterfactual}.
+Following the evaluation protocol of PPCEF \citep{Wielopolski2024ProbabilisticallyPC}, Coverage (Cover.) indicates the fraction of instances for which counterfactuals are generated, while Validity (Valid.) represents the percentage of counterfactuals that successfully changed the model prediction to the desired target.
+To assess the minimality of the changes from the original example, we report the L1 and L2 norms for continuous features and the Hamming distance for categorical features.
+Plausibility is measured using a probabilistic plausibility score (P.Plaus.) \citep{Wielopolski2024ProbabilisticallyPC}, which indicates how many counterfactuals have an estimated log density higher than the median log density of the train set.
+Furthermore, we provide additional plausibility metrics such as log density (LogDens) estimated using normalizing flow model and outlier detection scores such as Local Outlier Factor (LOF) \citep{breunig2000lof} and Isolation Forest (IsoForest) \citep{liu2008isolation}.
+LOF quantifies the local density deviation of a data point relative to its neighbors (higher values indicate outliers), while IsoForest measures how easily a point can be isolated in the feature space using binary trees (lower scores indicate outliers).
 Finally, we report the CPU computation time in seconds to generate counterfactuals to capture the efficiency of the method.

 \paragraph{Results}